 Students who did not attend high school (or equivalent) where English was the language of instruction will be required to take the Test of English as a Foreign Language (TOEFL).
 Generally, the minimum TOEFL score for acceptance into the Food Science Ph.D. program is 550 (paper-based), 213 (computer-based), or 80 for the internet-based version and 6.0 on the Academic IELTS.
 A score of 600 (paper-based) or 250 (computer-based) is recommended.

 If the non-native English-speaking applicant has successfully completed one year of full-time post-secondary (college-level) study in a country where English is the native language within the past two years, then TOEFL or IELTS scores may be waived.
 One year of full-time enrollment is defined as completing the equivalent of at least 24 credit hours over 2 semesters at the undergraduate level or 18 credit hours over 2 semesters at the graduate level.
 English as a second language, intensive English, and/or remedial English courses cannot be included in the credit hour count.

-Please note that although an applicant might have fulfilled the above conditions for a TOEFL/IELTS waiver for admission by the Graduate School, each graduate program reserves the right to require an applicant to submit a TOEFL or IELTS score.
+Please note that although an applicant might have fulfilled the above conditions for a TOEFL/IELTS waiver for admission by the MU Office of Graduate Studies, each graduate program reserves the right to require an applicant to submit a TOEFL or IELTS score.
 Please check with your academic program of interest for the programís TOEFL/IELTS requirements.